 Buspirone reduces anxiety symptoms.
 However, it is typically not used to treat mild anxiety or tension brought on by daily stress.
 The most common application of buspirone is to treat generalized anxiety disorder (GAD).
-It is frequently less effective for other anxiety-related disorders, including social phobia, obsessive-compulsive disorder (OCD) and panic disorder.
+However It is frequently used off-label and is less effective for

 How Does Buspirone for Anxiety Work?